 Mental Health Matters

-PSD is committed to the social and emotional health of students, families and staff, especially during these uncertain times.
+PSD is committed to the social and emotional health of students, families and staff.

-PSD Special Service Professionals (SSP) - mental health specialists, counselors, social workers and psychologists - are focused on re-establishing a sense of safety, belonging, and connection for students this year.
+PSD Special Service Professionals (SSP - mental health specialists, counselors, social workers and psychologists) continue to focus on strong connections with students throughout the school year.
 Teams are prepared to support students who are experiencing feelings of isolation, depression, uncertainty, disappointment, anxiety, and grief and loss.

 Support if remote learning is in place

-Mental health professionals will incorporate best practices to remotely support the mental health needs of all students and families.
-This work includes identifying barriers to successful remote learning, assisting parents and guardians in identifying needed supports and helping them access any needed community supports.
+Mental health professionals will incorporate best practices to remotely support the mental health needs of students and families when needed including identifying barriers to successful remote learning, assisting parents and guardians in identifying needed supports and helping them access any needed community supports.

 - Consistency in daily routines to reduce stress and promote positive learning conditions.